 For American girls who grew up watching the Disney-ified versions of fairytales like Cinderella, the idea of going to a ball at a palace is about as realistic as kissing a frog with hopes it’ll turn into a prince.
 But for the Viennese, balls are a way of life.
 Every woman owns a ball gown and every man has a tux because they attend real, actual balls all the time.

 Vienna holds nearly 200 balls every year, most at the palaces or, the most prestigious, at the opera house.
 Some are for charity while others for celebration.
-The Silvester Ball at the Hofburg Palace marks the beginning of ball season in Vienna, which lasts until late spring.
+The New Years Eve Ball at the Hofburg Palace (formally called the Hofburg Silvester Ball) marks the beginning of ball season in Vienna, which lasts until late spring.

 Balls in Vienna may be celebrations, but they are no lighthearted matter.
-They are notorious for lasting all night (many last from 9 pm to 4 am the next morning) and have strict dress codes.
-The Silvester Ball required women to wear floor-length gowns with corresponding opera gloves (of the appropriate length) and men must be in tuxes with bow ties (the dress code is several paragraphs long).
-It’s also highly recommended to know the Viennese waltz—and dance lessons are available if needed.
+They are notorious for lasting all night (many go from 9 pm to 4 am the next morning!) and have strict dress codes.

 Despite the stuffiness of the requirements, the ball is a lot of fun.
-The evening started with a Champagne cocktail hour, where guests mingled while listening to a piano and violin duo.
-Champagne flowed freely—but it was the only time drinks were free (afterward they were 18.50€ a glass!).
+The evening started with a Champagne cocktail hour, where guests mingled while listening to a piano and violin duo in the lobby.
+Champagne flowed freely — but it was the only time drinks were free (afterward they were 18.50€ a glass!).

 As people eagerly awaited entrance into the ballroom, I nervously wandered around.
 Several people couldn’t believe I was there alone, causing me to uncharacteristically wonder the same thing.
 I spotted two young gentlemen, gulped a bit of Champagne, and took a chance asking if they spoke English.
 Luckily, the two Swedes were well versed in English and the three of us spent the rest of the night goofing off together.